 “She shall be delivered into the hand of the people of the north”: The Chaldeans, who dwelt northward of Egypt, as is manifest from what follows.

 Daughter here, does not mean women, but men who are as weak as women.
 They were not the soldiers.
 They had run because they were hired men.
 This just means Nebuchadnezzar shall take Egypt.

 Jeremiah 46:25 “The LORD of hosts, the God of Israel, saith; Behold, I will punish the multitude of No, and Pharaoh, and Egypt, with their gods, and their kings; even Pharaoh, and [all] them that trust in him:”

-These names are often in conjunction given unto God, the first signifying his power or ability to do what he either promised or threatened.
-The other speaking his kindness and near relation to the Jews.
+These names are often given unto God, the first signifying His power or ability to do what he either promised or threatened.
+The other speaking His kindness and near relation to the Jews.

 “Behold, I will punish the multitude of No”: There are great critical disputes about this phrase, whether the word translated multitude signifies so, (as it does Jer.
 52:15), and if so, whether it should not be multitude from No (ancient Thebes).
 Or whether it signifies the nourisher, (as some would have it), because No nourished all the adjacent parts.
 By those that trusted in Pharaoh the Jews are most probably meant.
 Who all along in their prosperity put too much confidence in Egypt, and after that Jerusalem was taken some of them (as we before heard), fled into Egypt for sanctuary.

 No had to do with the false sun god Ra.
 No was known as Amon-Ra.
 This is an attack on all the false gods of Egypt, and the false gods those of Judah had been worshipping as well.
 Some even worshipped Pharaoh, so the false gods included him.
 This is not just literal Egypt, but is worldliness of all kind which Egypt symbolizes.